dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 * Assignment type: How the app is assigned and made available to you.
 * Publisher: The name of the developer or company that distributed the app.
 A publisher is typically a software vendor or your organization.
 * Date Published: The date that the app was made available to download.
 Publish date could show an app’s initial release or an app’s most recent update.
 * Status: The current installation status of the app on your device.
 Apps can show as installing, installed, and install failed.

-> [!IMPORTANT]
-> If a required app fails to install and your organization makes it available for you to manually install, select **Retry**.
-It could take up to ten minutes to see the updated status.
-If you select **Retry** again during this time and get an error, that's okay.
-Continue to wait the ten minutes for an updated status.
+Required apps could take up to 10 minutes to show an up-to-date status.
+See the note under [Install apps](#install-apps) for important details about installing a required app.

 To get to this page, go to the navigation menu and select **Installed apps**.